sqlparser/sqlflow_public/data-lineage-xml-elements.md

 #### tableType
 In the most case of SQL query, the table used is a base table.
-However, derived tables are also used as well.
+However, derived tables are also used in the from clause or other places.

-The `tableType` property in the `table` element tells you what kind of the derived table is this table.
+The `tableType` property in the `table` element tells you what kind of the derived table this table is.

 Take the following sql for example, `ArtisanWarehouseReporting.dbo.fnListToTable` is a function that used as a derived table.
 So, the value of `tableType` is `function`.

 Currently(GSP 2.2.0.6), `function` is the only value of `tableType`.
-More value will be added in the later version such as `JSON_TABLE` for JSON_TABLE.
+More value of `tableType` will be added in the later version such as `JSON_TABLE` for JSON_TABLE.

 ```sql